Leupold RX-1400i TBR/W Rangefinder Review (Best Under $200)

 What does the TBR/W stand for?

-Leupold tbr level fire range diagram
+Leupold TBR level fire range diagram

 This diagram from the manual demonstrates well what True Ballistic Range means.